Anthony-Jerez/ai201-project6-cinelog-starter/pr-response.md

 fix: update film retrieval method to use db.session.get in collection and watchlist services
 feat: add watchlist model and add_to_watchlist endpoint
 ```
-(Hash of the top commit isn't listed since amending this file to add this section changes that commit's own hash.
-The 7 commits below it are stable.)

 8 commits, all conventional, no merge commits in this branch's own history (the branch is rebased onto `origin/main`, not merged).